IRS Forms

 2026 planning alert, what changed in law and what it means for 8993

 On July 4, 2025, Congress enacted a law that modifies Section 250 for tax years beginning after December 31, 2025.
-Among other changes, it adjusts the deduction percentages and revises elements of the FDII and GILTI frameworks, replacing the terms with FDDEI and Net CFC Tested Income in the statute, and removing the 10% deemed tangible return from both regimes.
+Among other changes, it adjusts the deduction percentages and revises elements of the FDII and GILTI frameworks, including the statutory terminology (FDDEI and Net CFC Tested Income) and the treatment of the 10% deemed tangible return.
+Confirm the enacted specifics, rates, terms, and effective dates against the final 2026 Form 8993 and instructions before relying on them.
 Expect the IRS to revise Form 8993 and instructions for 2026 filings.
 Plan ahead, because your modeling and documentation will shift.

 Old rules for 2025 vs new rules for 2026 and later